David Glenn (garden designer)

-David Glenn is a plantsman and has been recognised as an early exponent of a new style of Dry Climate Gardening with perennials in Australia.
+David Glenn is an Australian garden designer.
+He has been recognised as an early exponent of a new style of Dry Climate Gardening with perennials in Australia.
 His garden Lambley is located at Ascot, 12 km North of Ballarat in Victoria, Australia.
 The development of the garden coincided with the millennial drought experienced throughout much of Eastern Australia over the period 2000 to 2010 and earlier.
 At the time, the garden was recognised internationally for its innovative use of plant types and forms.

 It was represented as one of the first really considered responses to the challenges of gardening in the Australian climate without resorting to native plantings.

 Glenn is acknowledged in some texts for developing the exemplar for dry climate gardening in the southern hemisphere.
 The noted Australian designer Paul Bangay has described Lambley as "One of the most famous" dry perennial gardens in the world, while New Zealand Gardener magazine has described Lambley as "one of the best examples of gardening with perennials" in the world.

 A number of references cite the influence of Glenn's artist wife Criss Canning's instinct for 'shape, texture and colour' in the success of the garden while noting that Canning does not do the physical work of gardening.